 - The struggle for LGBT equality: Pride meets prejudice in Poland – The Guardian

 - Gay Pride gets political in Poland – Politico.EU

 - Police presence strong at Polish Pride march in wake of violence – Reuters

 - Polish ruling party whips up LGBTQ hatred ahead of elections amid ‘gay-free zones’ and Pride march attacks – Telegraph

 On several occasions – most recently in Gniezno in April 2019 – we have written to mayors to remind them of the case law in which the European Court of Human Rights ruled in the case of Baczkowski v Poland that banning a Pride march was a breach of the European Convention.

 The ‘weaponising’ of Pride and LGBTI equality by the governing Law & Justice Party is the latest manifestation of a declining situation for LGBTI people in Poland.
-This is especially disappointing as 2020 is the tenth anniversary of Warsaw hosting EuroPride, an event that we can expect to increase acceptance and understanding.
-Sadly, we see no prospect of the government or other nationalist groups changing their approach, and this is why we are focusing on Poland in the coming Pride season.
+This is especially disappointing as 2020 is the tenth anniversary of Warsaw hosting EuroPride, an event that we should expect to increase acceptance and understanding.
+Sadly, we see no prospect of the government or other nationalist groups changing their approach, and this is why we are focusing on Poland in the coming Pride seasons.